 The 5k was one of the hardest things I’ve done since my medical retirement from the Army.
 I learned a lot about how far I can push myself.
 I learned that I CAN be active despite the disabilities that have kept me sedentary.
 And it was reaffirmed that my husband is freaking amazing.
 I wouldn’t have been able to do any of this without him and his support.
 As a result of all the things we learned from the 5K (and with the blessing of my neurologist) he is crafting a strength training program to help me be a healthier and better me.
 He’s working towards pursuing his own dreams of being a personal trainer, and right now I’m the guinea pig.

 Part of being an artist is following your heart, right?
 I want to be around to continue to pursue my passion for a long, long time.
 Part of that, is making sure I’m taking care of ME.
 Whole body care and nurturing is just as important as feeding our creativity.
 That’s why I talk about things other than art.
 Whether we realize it or not, we cannot do one without the other.
 They’re all related.
 The strength training will help me have more good days than bad health wise which means more days in the studio.
 And that’s a good thing.

 As a result of the generosity of Schneider Electric, I now have this amazing Lasher ATH.
 On May 28, 2018, I’ll be participating in the Miles for Mills 5K which raises money for the Travis Mills Foundation.
 This is the foundation where I teach my art as therapy art tile classes.
-If you’d like to help me raise money for this amazing organization, you can see my fundraising page HERE.
+If you’d like to help me raise money for this amazing organization, you can see my fundraising page HERE (UPDATE – this event is now complete.
+Thank you to everyone who supported me in this race!).
 This handcycle is more than just a bike for me.
 It is a tool that allows me to be more active, independent, and lead a healthier more engaged lifestyle.
 Thank you will never be enough.